 - fresh ground black pepper , to taste

 - 1 bay leaf

-- 1 teaspoon (5ml) dried thyme leaves (or fresh thyme)
+- 1 teaspoon dried thyme leaves (or fresh thyme)

 - zest of 1 lemon

-- Place pork chops back into the skillet and cover with a lid or aluminum foil.
+Place pork chops back into the skillet and cover with a lid or aluminum foil.
 Transfer the skillet to the oven.
-Bake the pork chops for about 25-30 minutes or until fully cooked and to your desired tenderness.
-(Different thickness of pork chops will change cooking times).
+Bake the pork chops for about 15-30 minutes or until fully cooked and to your desired tenderness.
+(Cooking times will vary depending on the thickness of your pork chops).

 After pork chops are cooked, serve with the milk-mustard sauce.
 Garnish with extra thyme to make it pretty.